 Two megastars, each with their plan, agree to a fake marriage to pursue their goals.
 However, whilst selling their marriage to the public, both learn of their pasts and grow closer together.
 Of course, others do not like this.

 Ah, contract marriages.
 They indeed are a staple of Asian dramas.
 However, do they always have to include some form of a love triangle?
-Anyways, this is a mixed bag.
+Anyway, this is a mixed bag.
 Many viewers state that the beginning of the drama is good, with both leads playing their parts well and the plot slowly forming.
 It’s the middle and ending that frustrates most viewers.
 With some hilarious moments and bad acting, this is a comedy.
 Just don’t expect a brilliant plot or character development.

 Wedding Apartment/ Mad About You (2016)

 Here’s another American sitcom being adapted into a C-drama!
-Mad about you shows the reality of newlyweds and the challenges they go through after being married.
+Mad About You shows the reality of newlyweds and the challenges they go through after being married.
 It’s not all fairy tales, but hey, that’s life.
 Plus, isn’t the whole point of marriage that you go through together?

 Firstly, the couple in this drama are married!
 Li Jiahang and Li Sheng play Xie Xiaojun and Wu Yue.
 Thus, their marriage feels natural, and so is their chemistry.
 With Billy Grundfest, producer of the original series, being brought on as a consultant, this series pays homage to the original and makes it something new from the source material.
 This is a funny and heart-warming sitcom that takes a deep dive into the life of marriage behind the happily ever after.

 Love 020 (2016)